ruby-processing/propane/_posts/2016-10-30-welcome-to-propane.md

 [jruby-9.1.5.0][jruby], [open jdk8][openjvm] or [Oracle jdk8][oraclejvm]

 ### Installing ###
-Propane-2.0 is a configuration free version of processing-3.2.2 (in a ruby environment) [Propane][propane] and it has just been released for testing (full version Mac / Linux, only Java2D on Windows).
+Propane-2.0.5 is a configuration free version of processing-3.2.2 (in a ruby environment) [Propane][propane] the full version is currently just MacOS / Linux.
+But Java2D mode should work on Windows.
 To install gem:-
 {% highlight bash %}
 jgem install propane # or belt and braces